 - Santander charges a £25 flat fee for any transfer to Australia.

-Bank fees can accumulate quickly if you make regular payments or need to send a larger amount over several instalments.
+These fees can accumulate quickly if you make several payments.

 Note - the transfer fees charged by banks are in addition to the money made from the exchange rate.